-Introduction to Azure Stack virtual machines
+Introduction to Azure Stack VMs

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

 An Azure Stack VM gives you the flexibility of virtualization without the need to manage clusters or individual machines.
-However, you still need to maintain the VM by performing tasks such as configuring, patching, and installing the software that runs on it.
+However, you still need to maintain the VM by doing tasks such as configuring, patching, and installing the software that runs on it.

-Azure Stack VMs enable you to create a computer with a specific configuration required to code and test an application.
+Development and test: Azure Stack VMs enable you to create a computer with a specific configuration required to code and test an application.

-Because demand for your application can fluctuate, it might make economic sense to run it on a VM in Azure Stack.
+Applications in the cloud: Because demand for your application can fluctuate, it might make economic sense to run it on a VM in Azure Stack.
 You pay for extra VMs when you need them and shut them down when you don't.

-Virtual machines in an Azure Stack virtual network can be connected to your organization's network or to Azure.
+Extended datacenter: VMs in an Azure Stack virtual network can be connected to your organization's network or to Azure.

 The VMs that your application uses can scale up, or scale out, to whatever is required to meet your needs.